nfroze/DevSecOps-Projects/Project-2-Container-Security/README.md

-# 🐳 Project 2: Container Security (Docker, ECS)
+# 🐳 Project 2: Image and Application Security

 ## 1. Overview 🚀
-This project demonstrates how to **securely build, scan, and deploy** a containerized application using **Docker** and **Amazon ECS**.
-The pipeline employs **Trivy** for vulnerability scanning and **GitHub Actions** for continuous integration and delivery, ensuring security checks occur automatically before new images reach ECS.
+This project demonstrates how to **securely build, scan, and deploy** a containerized application using **Docker** and **Amazon ECS**—with an additional focus on dynamic application security testing (DAST).
+The CI/CD pipeline employs **Trivy** for container image vulnerability scanning and **OWASP ZAP** for DAST scanning, ensuring that both the static image and the live application are secure before updates are pushed to production.

 ---

 ## 2. Key Technologies 🛠
 - **Docker** ⚙️
-  - Packages the application into a container, including static content (`index.html`) for demonstration.
+  - Packages the application (including static content like `index.html`) into a container image.
 - **Amazon ECS** ☁️
-  - A fully managed container orchestration service, handling rolling updates for minimal downtime.
+  - A fully managed container orchestration service that handles rolling updates, ensuring minimal downtime.
 - **Trivy** 🔎
-  - Scans Docker images for high and critical vulnerabilities, preventing insecure images from being deployed.
+  - Scans Docker images for **HIGH** and **CRITICAL** vulnerabilities, preventing insecure images from being deployed.
+- **OWASP ZAP** 🛡
+  - Performs dynamic application security testing (DAST) on the running ECS service to identify vulnerabilities in the live application.
 - **GitHub Actions** 🤖
-  - Runs a two-job pipeline to build & scan, then update ECS if scans pass, reinforcing shift-left security.
+  - Automates the entire pipeline—from image build, vulnerability scanning, ECS deployment, to DAST scanning—enforcing shift-left security.

 ---